nogoezen/upgpt/README.md

 You need to get OpenAI API key, which can be found there:

 OpenAI API documentation can be found there: https://platform.openai.com/docs/api-reference

-## Deployment
-[Add instructions for how to deploy the project, including any relevant code snippets or commands]

 ## Issues
 If you're experiencing 401, 429, or similar issues, here are some potential solutions: